co-operating-systems/PhD/UseCases/UseCases.md

 The problem with the [previous use cases](#simplest-access-control-list-examples) is that the  WAC file has to maintain the public key of the agent being given access.
 This may be ok for a single-user system, but in a distributed system where we may want to give read or write access to a few agents, each of which has their own Personal Online DataStore (POD), then maintaining someone else keys is going to be too much work and too brittle, as one of the agents may find their key is compromised, may want to change it, and will then need to request update of all the keys in all access control rules on all servers that gave that agent access.

-So let is say Alice wants to give bob access to `https://bob.name/2023/04/party`.
+So let's say Alice wants to give Bob access to `https://bob.name/2023/04/party`.
 She could write the following access control rule for that directory:

 ```Turtle
 <#r1> a :Authorization;